codecombat/treema/README.md

  [team](http://codecombat.com/about).

 ## Status
 Still in initial development, but it works.
-It's not a jQuery plugin yet.

 To use it, just grab [treema.js](https://github.com/sderickson/treema/blob/master/treema.js) and [treema.css](https://github.com/sderickson/treema/blob/master/treema.css), then invoke it